Testing Narrows Down the Choices!

 Therefore, we don’t feel comfortable recommending one solid winner.
 Instead, we encourage you to test the choices and make your own determination.

-If we were to choose a winner, it would likely be the Pentel Arts Gel Roller for Fabric – keep reading to learn why.
+However, if we were to choose a winner, it would likely be the Pentel Arts Gel Roller for Fabric – keep reading to learn why.

 We did not investigate the full range of fabric and laundry markers on the market.
 Instead, we focused on the permanent pens that are mentioned most often by quilters.